OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 ## Deploy the Application

 Finally, we deploy the application.
-Therefore, we need to provide deployment inputs.
+Therefore, we need to provide deployment inputs, e.g., credentials to GCP.
 Possible deployment inputs are specified in `topology_template.inputs` of the TOSCA-compliant template.
 The deployment will take around 15-20 minutes.